SartoRiccardo/bloonspy/README.md

 # BloonsPy

-BloonsPy is a Python wrapper for the [Ninja Kiwi Open Data API](https://data.ninjakiwi.com/).
+BloonsPy is a Python wrapper for the [Ninja Kiwi Open Data API](https://data.ninjakiwi.com/), that makes you write more readable code and handles rate limiting automatically.

 ## Installing